cjakma/wood-case-keyboard/README.md

 # Instruction
-I have used a [Shapeoko1](https://www.shapeoko.com/shapeoko1.html) for milling , and [PyCam](http://pycam.sourceforge.net/) to generate gcodes.
+I have used a [Shapeoko1](https://www.shapeoko.com/shapeoko1.html) for milling , and [PyCam](http://pycam.sourceforge.net/) to generate toolpaths.
 It was painfull job.
 I have made mistakes(forgetting to change bit, feeding wrong gcode), and encountered number of hardware problems(slipping bits, burning wood, missing steps, etc).
 I had to make monkeypatchs everytime